mikeroyal/Asus-ROG-Ally-Guide/Glossary.md

 [Qt](https://www.qt.io/) is a cross-platform application development framework for desktop, embedded and mobile.
 Supported Platforms include Linux, MacOS, Windows, Android, and iOS.

+[Quick Resume](https://support.xbox.com/help/games-apps/game-setup-and-play/get-back-to-your-game-instantly-with-quick-resume) is a feature on the Xbox Series X & Series S consoles, where you can jump back into your games right where you left off.
+When you switch from one game to another, the console saves the state of the current game.
+If there's a Quick Resume state for a game that you switch to, the console will load that state for you.
+Note, that Quick Resume will be coming to Windows in the near future through [DirectStorage](https://learn.microsoft.com/gaming/gdk/_content/gc/system/overviews/directstorage/directstorage-overview).

 R